 - We request a 24-hour cancellation notice.

-- Please let us know if the furniture in the One Button Studio area is not needed.
+- Please let us know if the furniture in the TV studio area is not needed.

 Is there an age limit?

-Laptops with Adobe Premiere Elements will be available for in-library use.
+Laptops with Adobe Premiere Elements are available for in-library use.
 They can be checked out at the Information Desk.
-If you need assistance, please request a Tech Help appointment.
-Click here to fill out the Tech Help request form.